rwang23/Technical-Book/TechnicalQuestions/OperatingSystem.md

 ####Starvation
 Starvation describes a situation where a thread is unable to gain regular access to shared resources and is unable to make progress.
 This happens when shared resources are made unavailable for long periods by "greedy" threads.
 For example, suppose an object provides a synchronized method that often takes a long time to return.
 If one thread invokes this method frequently, other threads that also need frequent synchronized access to the same object will often be blocked.

+####Deadlock
+Deadlock, the ultimate form of starvation, occurs when two or more threads are waiting on a condition that cannot be satisfied.
+Deadlock most often occurs when two (or more) threads are each waiting for the other(s) to do something.

 ####Livelock
 A thread often acts in response to the action of another thread.
 If the other thread's action is also a response to the action of another thread, then livelock may result.
-As with deadlock, livelocked threads are unable to make further progress.
+Livelocked threads are unable to make further progress.
 However, the threads are not blocked — they are simply too busy responding to each other to resume work.
-This is comparable to two people attempting to pass each other in a corridor: Alphonse moves to his left to let Gaston pass, while Gaston moves to his right to let Alphonse pass.
-Seeing that they are still blocking each other, Alphone moves to his right, while Gaston moves to his left.
-They're still blocking each other, so..
+This is comparable to two people attempting to pass each other in a corridor: Livelock occurs when two people meet in a narrow corridor, and each tries to be polite by moving aside to let the other pass, but they end up swaying from side to side without making any progress because they always both move the same way at the same time

 ###
 序列化的几种方式：JSON／Object Serialize／ProtoBuf